marithetland/AsmPipe/README.md

   -v, --version         show program's version number and exit -t THREADS, --threads THREADS
                         Specify number of threads to use.
-Default: 4 --noex                Do not run fastQC, multiQC, Quast, MLST or read depth calculation.
-  --nofqc               Do not run fastQC and multiQC --nomlst              Do not run MLST
-  --noquast             Do not run Quast
-  --nocov               Do not calculate read depth (X) --klebs               Run Kleborate, with option --all
+Default: 4 --kleborate               Run Kleborate, with option --all

 ```